 |Ranking score and category|

-Harvey Mudd College offers a Bachelor of Science degree in math, science, and engineering majors.
-The school is part of the Claremont Colleges consortium, which includes Scripps College, Claremont McKenna College, Pomona College, Pitzer College, Claremont Graduate University, and Keck Graduate Institute of Applied Life Sciences.
+Harvey Mudd College offers a Bachelor of Science degree in math, science and engineering majors.
+The school is part of the Claremont Colleges consortium, which includes Scripps College, Claremont McKenna College, Pomona College, Pitzer College, Claremont Graduate University and Keck Graduate Institute of Applied Life Sciences.
 The school was founded by Harvey S. Mudd, a successful mining engineer.
 A well-known annual school tradition is Foster’s Run, organized by the Gonzo Unicycle Madness club, during which unicyclists ride to a local donut shop.
-Notable alumni include astronauts George Nelson and Stan Love, as well as U.S. diplomat Richard H. Jones.
+Notable alumni include astronauts George Nelson and Stan Love, as well as former U.S. diplomat and current Deputy Executive Director of the International Energy Agency Richard H. Jones.

 |School mission and unique qualities (as provided by the school):|